markNZed/processism-react-three/storyboard.md

 ## 40.2.
 Animation
 Introduce a "black blob" entity that represents an adaptive process, monitoring changes and updating the system’s models.
 This entity could be shown interacting with different parts of the system, making adjustments in response to observed changes.
 ## 40.3.
 Narration
-Intelligence in a system is its ability to learn and adapt to changes in its environment.
+Intelligence in a system is an ability to learn and adapt to changes in the system's environment.
 This is achieved through ongoing monitoring and updating of internal models.
-Here, we see an adaptive process — represented by a 'black blob'—actively interacting with different parts of the system, making adjustments in response to observed changes.
+Here, we see an adaptive process — represented by a 'black blob' — actively interacting with different parts of the system, making adjustments in response to observed changes.

-In the earlier example of the deciduous tree, we can expand the timescale of the processes we consider to observe this adaptive intelligence at work through the evolution of the tree species.
-For instance, as climate change alters environmental conditions, species of trees may modify their behavior to continue predicting autumn accurately, ensuring their survival.
+In the earlier example of the deciduous tree, we can expand the timescale of the processes we consider.
+Froma  broader timescale we see intelligence at work through the evolution of the deciduous tree species.
+For instance, as climate change alters environmental conditions, species of trees may modify their behavior to continue predicting autumn accurately to ensure their survival.
 This illustrates how intelligence, as an adaptive process, enables systems to remain resilient and responsive to new challenges.

 # 41. Scene: Evolution as Learning
 ## 41.1.
 Objective